Nairobi: Airports

 Jomo Kenyatta International Airport is the largest airport in Kenya.
-Domestic travelers made up 40% of overall passengers in 2016, an increase of 32% since 2012.
+Domestic travellers made up 40% of overall passengers in 2016, an increase of 32% since 2012.
 JKIA had more than 7 million passengers pass through it in 2016.
 In February 2017, JKIA received a Category One Status from the FAA, boosting the airport's status as a Regional Aviation hub.

 Wilson Airport is a general-aviation airport handling smaller aircraft, mostly propeller-driven.
 In July 2016, construction of a new air traffic control tower commenced at a cost of KES 163 million (approximately US$1.63 million).

 Moi Air Base is a military airport.
 In its earlier years, it was utilised as a landing strip in the pre-jet airline era.
 It was mostly used as a British passenger and mail route from Southampton to Cape Town in the 1930s and 1940s.
 This route was served by flying boats between Britain and Kisumu and then by land-based aircraft on the routes to the south.